taurr/edtest/crates/edtest_macros/README.md

-# Best Practice Test - Macros
+# Easy Desktop Test - Macros

 Macro implementation for the `edtest` crate.